-Nora knows the identity of the Candy Thief, but she’s not sure when that person will be unmasked in the books.
+Nora knows the identity of the Candy Thief, but does not plan to share.

 When Eve and Roarke are parents, Nora has no doubt that they will be very much hands-on.
 While Summerset would be integral to their lives running smoothly, they would not just hand over the care of a child to him full-time.

 Nora has said repeatedly that a baby would signal the end of the series.
 In her opinion, a baby changes everything (for the better) and the focus of the series would change radically.
 In no way does this mean Nora thinks a mother can’t be an excellent police officer (or attorney or any other type of professional).
 It does mean that many of the things readers love about Eve and Roarke’s life together would change (i.e., leaving home for hours on end only to return to continue working in their home offices).